Evan-Clegern/cadmaps-interpreter/CADMAPS.md

 - uses Bash-like enclosing.
 - operations/types are all capitalized.
 - uses explicit variable types.
+- has `#` as its comment character.
-- aims to be fairly readable
+- aims to be fairly readable.

 # Base Types
 ### Integers